yufeizhao/yufeizhao.github.io/gtac/index.md

 ### Stage III - comments (due Sat Dec 4)

-- Provide constructive feedback to other students' Wikipedia edits.
-Suggest places for improvement as well as additional content that would be helpful to add.
+- Provide substantive and constructive feedback to other students' Wikipedia edits.
+- Suggest improvements, e.g., what to add/delete/revise.
 - Every student needs to respond to at least three posts.
 (More is fine.)
 - Every post needs to have at least three responses.
 (More is fine.)
 It is each student's responsibility to solicit more responses if they do not have at least three.

-### Stage IV - revision (due Wed Dec 8):
+### Stage IV - revision (due Wed Dec 8)

 - Revise your Wikipedia entry accounting for the comments.
-- Summarize of your revisions by revising your initial Piazza post.
+- Summarize of your revisions by revising and adding to your initial Piazza post.
 - Explain if you disagree with comments you received.

 Please edit your initial Piazza post for all the stages rather than creating new ones (one post per student).